AVSystem/Anjay/doc/sphinx/source/BasicClient/BC3.rst

     }

-After running the client, you should see ``registration successful, location = /rd/urn:dev:os:anjay-tutorial`` once and ``registration successfully updated`` every 30 seconds in logs.
+After running the client, you should see ``registration successful, location = /rd/<server-dependent identifier>`` once and ``registration successfully updated`` every 30 seconds in logs.
 It means, that the client has connected to the server and successfully sends Update messages.
 Now you can perform some Reads for example from the LwM2M Server side.

 Application events
 ^^^^^^^^^^^^^^^^^^